JihyupRyu/Canvas-Project/README.md

 # Canvas-Project
-This is my first group project after 2 weeks in bootcamp.
+This is my first group project started 3 weeks after beginning bootcamp.

 We used HTML built-in canvas tag to build a paint application like Microsoft Paint.
 [Wikipedia](https://en.wikipedia.org/wiki/Microsoft_Paint)